F041/Gente_strana_App/README.md

 ### To do:
+- fix chatScreen when sending the first message in a chat
 - sort usersListScreen by last active and remove the user's personal profile from the list
 - translations for bio, topics
 - speacial theme for who has dyslexia